 7 Surprising Signs Of Stress

 Are you taking care of your mental health?
 Stress can make you feel overwhelmed and burnt out, so it’s important to be able to recognise when you are stressed and take action to manage it.
-National Stress Awareness Day is on 1st November 2018, and so we have spoken with our Consultant Psychiatrist, Dr Rafael Euba, here at The London Psychiatry Centre, to find 7 surprising signs of stress to broaden awareness.
+National Stress Awareness Day is in November, and so we have spoken with our Consultant Psychiatrist, Dr Rafael Euba, here at The London Psychiatry Centre, to find 7 surprising signs of stress to broaden awareness.
 What is often brushed off as ‘just part of modern day life’ can actually have quite a serious impact on your mental health.

 The largest known study of stress levels in the UK was recently undertaken by YouGov; it revealed that in the past year 74% of people have felt so stressed they have been overwhelmed or unable to cope.
 The results of this survey bring to light just how common stress is and the significant number of people who are suffering with it.
 The study also found: